rampal-punia/python-class-tutorial/README.md

 We can declared them in the special method of a class named **__init__**.

-In our example of Car class, every instance of the Car class have their own set of model, color, speed associated with it.
+In our example of Car class, every instance of the Car class have their own set of model, category, speed associated with it.
 So, these are the instance variables(attributes)

 We use dot notation with class instance  to access them. e.g.
 ```python